nstapelbroek/docker-static-webserver/README.md

 Ran with an environment variable `BACKEND_URL=https://api.someproject.com`, will result in:

 ![result](https://user-images.githubusercontent.com/3368018/27512102-48ae27aa-5936-11e7-824a-92ca12d5334f.png)

+### What tag should you use

+To prevent [confusion](https://medium.com/@mccode/the-misunderstood-docker-tag-latest-af3babfd6375) and sudden BC-breaks you should avoid using the `latest` tag when building upon this image (or any image for that matter).
+I'm using [Semver](https://semver.org/) as a base for versioning schematics.
+Due to the small functionality of this container I'm considering the following changes as "incompatible API changes":

+- Altered behaviour at clients, for example due to changes in cache-headers
+- Altered behaviour in the find & replace script

+There are a couple of tags available for this image:

+- `1` referes to its equaly named support branch for preparing new minor or patch releases.
+This branch will be auto-rebuild every day meaning you'll also get the latest updates from the [upstream nginx image](https://hub.docker.com/_/nginx/).
+Use this branch whenever you can.
+- `1.x.x` referes to an release.
+These releases are not auto-rebuild (yet) so you'll miss out on any updates or patches.
+It holds a good purpose if you want to pin to a specific release.
+- `latest` referes to a build with new features or improvements that are potentially BC-breaking.

+### Known limitations

 Sadly, due to the simple approach of finding & replacing the keywords there are some limitations:
 - Please make sure your environment keys do not contain special characters.
 Only `a-z`, `A-Z`, `0-9` and `_` are recommended.